rachelbrought/Student-Portfolio/FinalPartThree.md

 I used 19 different sources while researching this project.

 ## Pesona/User
-The final persona/user of my project is museum managaers.
+The final persona/user of my project is museum managers.
 Orginially I was thinking this would be relevant to all arts managers (which it may be), but as I went through my research I wanted to narrow it down specifically to museum managers in order to provide them data and resources that are really relevant to their work specifically.

 ## Last Iterations: Final Project